mfhadyan/EventManagementAPP/README.md

-# Event Manager App
+# E-venting - Event Management Application

 A beautiful and functional event management Flutter application with a modern UI/UX design.
-This app allows users to register, login, view events, and create new events.
+This app allows users to register, login, view events, create new events, and manage event registrations.

 ## Features